Flix (programming language): Overview

 Flix is a programming language in the ML-family of languages.
 Its type and effect system is based on Hindley-Milner with several extensions, including row polymorphism and Boolean unification.
 The syntax of Flix is inspired by Scala and uses short keywords and curly braces.
-Flix supports uniform function call syntax which allows a function call f(x, y, z) to be written as x.f(y, z).
 The concurrency model of Flix is inspired by Go and based on channels and processes.
 A process is a light-weight thread that does not share (mutable) memory with another process.
 Processes communicate over channels which are bounded or unbounded queues of immutable messages.

 While many programming languages support a mixture of functional and imperative programming, the Flix type and effect system tracks the purity of every expression making it possible to write parts of a Flix program in a purely functional style with purity enforced by the effect system.

 Flix programs compile to JVM bytecode and are executable on the Java Virtual Machine (JVM).

 The Flix compiler performs whole program compilation, eliminates polymorphism via monomorphization, and uses tree shaking to remove unreachable code.

 Monomorphization avoids boxing of primitive values at the cost of longer compilation times and larger executable binaries.
 Flix has some support for interoperability with programs written in Java.

 Flix supports tail call elimination which ensures that function calls in tail position never consume stack space and hence cannot cause the call stack to overflow.
 Since the JVM instruction set lacks explicit support for tail calls, such calls are emulated using a form of reusable stack frames.
 Support for tail call elimination is important since all iteration in Flix is expressed through recursion.